8xFF/atm0s-media-server/docs/contributor-guide/architecture.md

 ### Endpoint

-Endpoint is core logic of atm0s-media-server.
-It manage how to process event from transport and how to communicate with cluster.
-The endpoint is designed with SAN IO style, which all logic is independent with I/O and process without async/await.
-The endpoint is implement inside `packages/endpoint`, can can be defined as bellow:
+The Endpoint is the core logic of atm0s-media-server.
+It manages how to process events from the transport and how to communicate with the cluster.
+The Endpoint is designed with a SAN IO style, where all internal logic is independent of I/O and processed without async/await.
+It is implemented inside the `packages/endpoint` crate and can be defined as follows:

 ![Endpoint](../imgs/architecture/endpoint.excalidraw.png)

 ### Task scheduler

-For support large number of peers, we will have a lot of tasks, and for simpler we will only have one task for each endpoint.
-This is done by `async_std::task::spawn`.
-The relation between each task is described in bellow diagram:
+To support a large number of peers, we will have multiple tasks.
+However, for simplicity, we will only have one task for each endpoint.
+These tasks are created using `async_std::task::spawn`.
+The relationship between each task is illustrated in the diagram below:

 ![Tasks](../imgs/architecture/tasks.excalidraw.png)